-Once you find a great product to import, order a sample first from that supplier.
+Once you find a supplier for your product, most people want to order a sample first from that supplier.
 A sample gives you an idea of the overall quality of the product from that supplier and is normally the last step before you proceed to a bigger order.
 Your supplier will likely charge you a sample fee as well as the cost of air shipping that product to you (which can be anywhere from $50+)

-Once you’ve reviewed the quality of the sample, you can proceed to place a larger order.
-I normally suggest making your first order size as low as possible (the supplier’s minimum order quantity).
+Even if you think you're going to sell a billion dollars worth of product in the first week, I suggest making your first order size as low as possible.
 You want to gradually build up the order size with your supplier over the course of two or three orders.